communication activity expressing regret and wish

 Example:

-If only I knew how to use a computer.
 (I don’t know how to use a computer and I would like to learn how to use it)

 Use: